-In Years 9, 10 and 11 all pupils are setted according to their ability in mathematics.
-The more able pupils in the top two sets are ‘accelerated’ at a rate which is both comfortable and challenging to them.
+In Years 9, 10 and 11 all pupils are grouped according to their ability in mathematics.
+The more able pupils in the top sets are ‘accelerated’ at a rate which is both comfortable and challenging to them.

 The Year 10 set 1 pupils complete the Higher Level IGCSE course by the end of Year 10 and follow the OCR Additional Mathematics course in Year 11 this is an excellent stepping stone for the IB Diploma and a stimulating course for the more able student.
-The set 2 pupils complete the Higher IGCSE in the January of Year 11 and then follow Core 1, an excellent preparation for Sixth Form study.
-The rest of the sets take the exam at the end of the two year course.
+Most sets take the exam at the end of the two year course.
 We do also give special consideration to students who find maths challenging, also offering them the chance for early entry to allow ‘two bites at the cherry’ for those taking the foundation level papers.

 Mathematics is considered a core A level subject for entry to university and a high grade in the subject is viewed very favourably for entry to University across many subjects.
 Thus, A level Mathematics is a much sought after qualification for entry in many full time courses at Higher Education.

 Mathematics is very valuable at A level as it can support applications for courses in the sciences, psychology, sociology and medical courses.